samyouaret/permission-manager-proposal/README.md

 it could be a InMemory storage like Javascript DataStructure or any custom dataStructure, database, any, a file, a redis instance, etc.

+Note that interfaces are all synchronous, but the implementation should be asynchronous.

 ## Usage

 ### Role Storage